-If you're upgrading from a previous version of the software, review the Customer Upgrade Guide, which provides information on the changes to expect after upgrading to a new version of Sage 100.
-This guide lists changes to the software that may affect your daily business processes.
+If you're upgrading from a previous version of the software, review the Customer Upgrade Guide.
+It lists changes to expect after upgrading to a new version of Sage 100.
+Learn how software changes can affect your daily business processes.
 This guide is available on the Sage 100 Documents page.